Edward Gwynn: Biography

-In 1903, Edward Gwynn helped to found the School of Irish Learning in Dublin.
+In 1903, Gwynn helped to found the School of Irish Learning in Dublin.
 He joined its board of governors and played an active part in its programme of lectures and seminars, which were open to the public.
 From 1905 to 1915 he also served as one of the Commissioners for National Education.
-In 1907 the post of Lecturer in Celtic Languages was created at Trinity, and Edward became its first incumbent.
+In 1907, the post of Lecturer in Celtic Languages was created at Trinity, and Gwynn became its first incumbent.

-At around this time a proposal to create a new college in Dublin specifically for Roman Catholic students, to which Trinity would be tied in some kind of federal structure, was causing fierce controversy.
-Knowing that the plan was based on incorrect assumptions and would prove unworkable Edward Gwynn spoke out against it with quiet but irrefutable logic.
+At around this time a proposal to create a new college in Dublin specifically for Roman Catholic students, to which Trinity College would be tied in some kind of federal structure, was causing fierce controversy.
+Knowing that the plan was based on incorrect assumptions and would prove unworkable, Gwynn spoke out against it with quiet but irrefutable logic.
 The plan was subsequently dropped.

-Edward Gwynn gathered various honours in recognition of his services to Irish scholarship.
-The National University of Ireland awarded him the degree of D.Litt.Celt. in 1926, and later he received honorary doctor's degrees from the Universities of Oxford, Glasgow, Wales, and Durham.
+Gwynn gathered various honours in recognition of his services to Irish scholarship.
+The National University of Ireland awarded him the degree of D.Litt.Celt. in 1926, and later he received honorary doctorate degrees from the Universities of Oxford, Glasgow, Wales, and Durham.

 In 1927, "E.J." was appointed Provost of Trinity College Dublin, a job for which he - a scholar with administrative skills - was ideally suited.
 He carried out his duties with characteristic energy and ability until halted by ill health.
-He had suffered some years from tuberculosis and between 1913 and 1917 had spent two periods at a sanatorium in Switzerland, which had afforded a partial recovery.
-A resurgence of the disease forced him to resign the Provostship in 1937; he was an invalid for the remaining four years of his life.
+He had suffered some years from tuberculosis and between 1913 and 1917, he had spent two periods at a sanatorium in Switzerland, which had afforded a partial recovery.
+A resurgence of the disease forced him to resign from the Provostship in 1937; he was an invalid for the remaining four years of his life.
 He was made an honorary fellow in 1937.

-After Edward Gwynn's death a colleague recalled not only his keen intellect but also "that well-known smile, so full of mellow wisdom, infinite kindness and quietly amused tolerance of the foibles and extravagances of smaller minds".
+After Edward Gwynn's death, a colleague recalled not only his keen intellect but also "that well-known smile, so full of mellow wisdom, infinite kindness and quietly amused tolerance of the foibles and extravagances of smaller minds".